CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-results/see-upload-history.md

 ![SimpleReport's top navigation, with the "Results" tab selected]({% link assets/img/resources/review-results/step-1.png %})
 2. Go to **View upload history** underneath the main navigation bar.
 ![SimpleReport's view upload history tab under the main navigation]({% link assets/img/resources/see-upload-history/upload-history-tab.png %})
-3. In a table, you’ll see information spreadsheets previously submitted at your organization.
+3. In a table, you’ll see information about spreadsheets previously submitted by your organization.
 Information includes the unique report ID the system assigns to a CSV when it’s uploaded; the date and time it was submitted; and the number of records — or test results — included in the spreadsheet.
 ![SimpleReport's view upload history tab under the main navigation]({% link assets/img/resources/see-upload-history/upload-history-table.png %})
 4. To search for a specific time range, enter dates in the “Date range (start)” and “Date range (end)” fields.
 ![SimpleReport's view upload history tab under the main navigation]({% link assets/img/resources/see-upload-history/upload-history-dates.png %})